ilmhubca/coding-for-beginners-2024/docs/_topics/0250-operators.md

 ```

 ## Comparison operators
-Comparison operators are used to compare two values.
+Comparison operators are used to compare two variables and/or values.
 Result of comparison operators is a boolean value: `True` or `False`.

 **Example C3**